mc51/Clipster-Server/README.md

 Easy, secure, open source.
 Supports Android, Linux, MacOS and Windows.

-This package allows you to set up your own Linux server.
+This package allows you to set up your own Linux server including a front-end.
 For the mobile client see [Clipster-Android](https://github.com/mc51/Clipster-Android).
 And here is the [Clipster-Desktop](https://github.com/mc51/Clipster-Desktop) client.